DylanDrechsel/DylanDrechsel/README.md

 <!-- BLOG-POST-LIST:START -->

-- Coding a synthesizer.
+- Coding a synthesizer
-- Coding an equalizer.
+- Coding an equalizer

 <!-- BLOG-POST-LIST:END -->